darklang/docs/docs/language-overview.md

 entity, such as an emoji; an EGC is some graphemes, used to handle things like emojis which combine to form a single emoji).

+Dark doesn't currently support string interpolation, but we plan to in the future.

 ### Characters

 In the future, Dark will support individual characters.